KCErb/lucky-hasura-docker/README.md

 https://github.com/stefanprodan/swarmprom

 Do give that a read (starting at the Traefik heading perhaps), at least you'll see some screenshots to give you an idea of what we're gaining by having this here.
+I see a lot of forks of that repo and some out of date connections.
+I don't intend right now for swarmprom to be a hard dependency, so consider my including it here simply a launching point for your own production monitoring services.
+Notice that in order to take full advantage you'll want some more CNAME's as their README suggests:

+* grafana.foobar.business
+* alertmanager.foobar.business
+* unsee.foobar.business
+* prometheus.foobar.business

 Before we can start that Swarm stack, Swarmprom needs some env vars on your production server: